AnVoLe/DSP-projects/estimate_Mean_Autocorrelatioin/README.md

-This program estimates the mean of available data interms of different block sizes.
-The figures of estimated mean and a table of standard deviation for each block size are shown.
+This program estimates the mean and std of available data interms of different block sizes.
+The figures of estimated mean and the table of standard deviation for each block size are shown.
 Available data N=1024.
 There are 4 cases of the block size M=[8 32 128 256] in this program.
 The results: